-We currently lease on the island of Molokai, Hawaii from an entity owned by Kevin Comcowich, the Chair of the Company's Board of Directors, and his wife.
-The Company has grown hemp on this land to support the operations of its joint venture Archipelago Ventures Hawaii.
+In 2021, the Company leased land on the island of Molokai, Hawaii from an entity owned by Kevin Comcowich, the Chair of the Company's Board of Directors, and his wife.
+The Company grew hemp on this land to support the operations of its joint venture Archipelago Ventures Hawaii, until the expiration of the lease in February 2022.
 The original lease was executed in February 2019, covers 10 acres of land, has a term of two years and provides for rent payments of \$1,200 per acre per year.
-During the quarter ended March 31, 2020, the Company engaged a third-party contractor to construct a fence on the property to adhere to the rules of the hemp pilot program.
-Out of pocket costs to build this fence were approximately \$126,400.
-Mr. Comcowich supplied materials to the contractor and received payments from the contractor totaling approximately \$44,000.
 In March and April 2020, the Company entered into two lease amendments for two additional 10-acre parcels and two additional 15-acre parcels, at the same lease rate of \$1,200 per acre per year, and with a term of two years.
-The Company made lease payments in the amount of \$84,000 and \$84,000 for the years ended December 31, 2021 and 2020, respectively.
-Mr. Comcowich served as the Company's interim chief executive officer from January 1, 2022 to February 1, 2022, and received \$34,000 in total compensation for his services in this role.
+The Company made lease payments in the amount of \$0 and \$84,000 during the years ended December 31, 2022 and 2021, respectively.
+During the year ended December 31, 2022, the Company sold Archipelago equipment to Mr. Comcowich at fair value of \$9,500.